yorkbill/get-support/faq.md

 {: #support-plan}
 {: faq}

-If you want to upgrade your support plan, contact your [IBM sales representative](https://www.ibm.com/contact){: external}.
+If you want to upgrade your support plan, contact a [{{site.data.keyword.Bluemix_notm}} Sales](https://{DomainName}//catalog?contactmodule){: external} representative.
 For more information on the different support plans, see [Basic, Advanced, and Premium Support plans](/docs/get-support?topic=get-support-support-plans).

 ## Why can't I see my support cases?